simicity/web103_finalproject/milestones/milestone5.md

 We use Vite, which the lab project does not use, so it was a little challenging to figure out the deployment configurations.

+The user authentication and authorization feature was a bit complex, since it involved passport.js, the third-party oath, and the usage of web session.
+But we finally figured out how they worked.

 ### 3. What were some of the highlights or achievements that you are most proud of in this project?

 I am proud of that we were able to create a nice enough working web application within the short timeframe by following the schedule.
 In terms of technology, some highlights include: